edjostenes/gesture_detector_with_preview/README.md

 # gesture_detector_with_preview
 This widget just show a widget in the long press and hide it after release.
+It's very similar to the instagram preview function.

 # Supported platforms
 * iOS